Sairyss/domain-driven-hexagon/README.md

 ## DTOs

 Data Transfer Object ([DTO](https://en.wikipedia.org/wiki/Data_transfer_object)) is an object that carries data between processes.
-This is a contract between your API and clients.
+It defines a contract between your API and clients.

 ### Request DTOs